-When you buy digital currency on Luno (or on other platforms) it’s important to realise that:
+When you buy cryptocurrency on Luno (or on other platforms) it’s important to realise that:

 - You are buying from another person or multiple people (the counterparty)

-- There amount of digital currency available at the current price is limited.
+- There amount of cryptocurrency available at the current price is limited.

 If you put a hundred people, each with one Bitcoin (1 BTC) that they want to sell (the supply side) in a room and you bring in a buyer with unlimited money who wants to buy 100 BTC (the demand side) the 100 sellers will quickly start arranging, each seller setting their price.

 If the single buyer just says “I agree to buy 100 BTC at the current market rate” they will automatically buy all the bitcoin from all the sellers, some of it at $10,000, some of it at $1m.

-This might seem like an extreme example, but digital currencies are much, much smaller than other financial markets.
-Even relatively modest buy or sell transactions using digital currency could see the effect of slippage.
+This might seem like an extreme example, but cryptocurrencies are much, much smaller than other financial markets.
+Even relatively modest buy or sell transactions using cryptocurrency could see the effect of slippage.

 It is therefore crucial that you closely review the final price you are quoted when buying Bitcoin or Ethereum.
 We will always show you the price you will pay and the amount you will receive in return before you confirm the transaction — it is shown right at the top of the Luno app or screen.

 Exchange rates are just a guideline.
 This is why we show you a confirmation screen before you complete a transaction.